Pylons/pyramid/docs/narr/logging.rst

 .. warning::

-   This chapter assumes you've used a :term:`cookiecutter` to create a project which contains ``development.ini`` and ``production.ini`` files which help configure logging.
-All of the Pyramid cookiecutters provided by the Pylons Project do this.
-If you're not using a cookiecutter, or if you've used a third-party cookiecutter which does not create these files, the configuration information in this chapter may not be applicable.
+   This chapter assumes you've used our :term:`cookiecutter` to create a project which contains ``development.ini`` and ``production.ini`` files which help configure logging.
+The Pyramid cookiecutter provided by the Pylons Project does this.
+If you're not using our cookiecutter, or if you've used a third-party cookiecutter which does not create these files, the configuration information in this chapter may not be applicable.